Nikolay Kiryukhin: Postwar

-Kiryukhin continued as commander of the army, withdrawn to the Carpathian Military District, after the war ended.
+Kiryukhin continued as deputy commander of the army, withdrawn to the Carpathian Military District, after the war ended.
 In February 1946 he was transferred to serve in the same capacity with the 13th Army and from November 1948 to February 1949 was at disposal of the Commander-in-Chief of the Ground Forces before being appointed chief of the military department of the Moscow Engineering and Economic Institute.
 Retired due to illness on 25 July 1953, Kiryukhin died in Moscow later that year on 12 December, and was buried at the Novodevichy Cemetery in that city.

 Awards and honors

 Kiryukhin was a recipient of the following decorations: